-- 1. satisfactorily complete 36 of graduate coursework as outlined below. - a.)
-No more than 6 hours of 500 level coursework may be counted toward a degree; - maintain a cumulative GPA of 3.0 on all coursework; - a.)
+- 1. satisfactorily complete 36 of graduate course work as outlined below. - a.)
+No more than 6 hours of 500 level course work may be counted toward a degree; - 2. maintain a cumulative GPA of 3.0 on all course work; - a.)
 No grade of "D" or "F" may be counted toward a degree.
 Any course to be counted toward a degree in which a "D" or "F" is earned must be repeated with a grade of at least "C." - b.)
-No more than 6 hours of "C" grades may be counted toward a degree. - 3. complete either an Internship or Thesis option as discussed below; - 4. be recommended for the degree by the Graduate Faculty Committee;

-5. meet all requirements for the M.S. in Applied Sociology degree within 6 years of enrolling in the M.S. in Applied Sociology program:
+No more than 6 hours of "C" grades may be counted toward a degree. - 3. complete either an Internship or Thesis option as discussed below; - 4. be recommended for the degree by the Graduate Faculty Committee; - 5. meet all requirements for the M.S. in Applied Sociology degree within 6 years of enrolling in the M.S. in Applied Sociology program:

-SOC 601 Complex Organizations 3 hours

-SOC 602 Social Stratification and Structured Inequality 3 hours

-SOC 603 Applied Social Theory

-SOC 604 Applied Research Design and Methodology
+SOC 601 Complex Organizations SOC 602 Social Stratification and Structured Inequality SOC 603 Applied Social Theory SOC 604 Applied Research Design and Methodology

-SOC 605 Advanced Statistics for Applied Sociology 3 hours
+SOC 605 Advanced Statistics for Applied Sociology

 SOC 606 Evaluation and Assessment

-Concentration Electives 12hours
+Concentration Electives [•]

-SOC 701 Field Internship or Soc 770 Thesis Research and Thesis 6hours
+SOC 701 Field Internship or Soc 770 Thesis Research and Thesis 6 hours

-Total 36 hours
+1